- Plenty of users describe the same thing: Outlook 2016 crashes when working with emails with attachment.

 - Outlook 2016 crashes when opening PDF attachments – This issue usually occurs due to PDF add-in in Outlook.
 To fix the issue, simply disable this add-in and check if that solves your problem.

-- Outlook 2016 crashes when attaching files, saving attachments, adding attachment, opening attachments, sending email with attachment, viewing email with attachment – There are many attachment-related issues that can occur in Outlook 2016, but you should be able to fix them using one of our solutions.
+- Outlook 2016 crashes when attaching files, saving attachments, adding an attachment, opening attachments, sending an email with attachment, viewing an email with attachment – There are many attachment-related issues that can occur in Outlook 2016, but you should be able to fix them using one of our solutions.